area17/twill/README.md

 The only thing you would have to do is setting up the necessary environment variables in your `.env` file.

-You can override any of these configurations values independendtly from the empty `config/cms-toolkit.php` file that was published in your app when you ran the `cms-toolkit:install` command.
+You can override any of these configurations values independendtly from the empty `config/twill.php` file that was published in your app when you ran the `twill:install` command.

 ```php
 <?php